gdjohnson/TK19/concepts/inexact sciences.md

 [2:32 PM] suspended reason: An additional approach I haven't seen yet, but wanna try my hand at, is writing about the present as if it were the science fiction of the past
 [2:33 PM] suspended reason: Cultural criticism, aka "artifact processing"—similar in some respects to stamp collecting, except it's the decomposition and analysis of some dense set of examples to understand how their dynamics interweave.
 Some people have called literature "applied philosophy"; here, you're basically trying to reverse-engineer the theory from its application, or at least, understood how the theory is contextualized.
 [2:34 PM] suspended reason: Comedy, parody, etc—I probably have the least to say about this, but often comedy defamiliarizes.
 It's also good at pointing out flaws in people's models pretty efficiently

+## [[931774D]] on [[David Reisman]]'s sociological work:

+> In contrast to European intellectuals tendency to make messianic broadsides and blanket declarations, Riesman is ever attentive to detail and nuance.

+> He drew on his observations of a wide range of material-children's books, movies, novels, interviews, and social science data.

+> Another concern is that many scholars spend their time redescribing social phenomena through one or other theoretical lens with no clear reason for selection and no attempt at an overarching synthesis.
+As Duncan Watts (2017) notes, **contradictory findings can thus coexist for decades in the scholarship without anyone noticing or trying to resolve the contradictions, what he calls the “incoherency problem.”** Rationalist sociologists find ever more colorful metaphors for this state of affairs, from Besbris and Khan’s (2017) “wheel of fire” to Gerald Davis’s (2015) mystery house with “a number of architectural details that serve no purpose: doorways that open onto walls, labyrinthine hallways that lead nowhere, and stairways that rise only to a ceiling”.